Hemp, CBD, Cannabis: What’s the Difference?

 Botanical substances, such as hemp-derived ingredients, can be used in dietary supplements – with the exception of THC-containing products (prohibited under the Controlled Substances Act) and CBD (an FDA-approved drug).
 The FDA does not consider synthetic copies of hemp components to be lawful dietary ingredients because the synthetic version is not of botanical origin.

 There is an exemption from the 75-day NDI notification requirement for dietary ingredients that are already in the food supply as conventional food ingredients.
-Thus, when a hemp-derived NDI is the same ingredient being used as a food ingredient (e.g., the GRAS hemp seed protein, hemp seed oil, and hulled hemp seed), submission to FDA of a NDI notification is not necessary.
+Thus, when a hemp-derived NDI is the same ingredient being used as a food ingredient (e.g., the GRAS hemp seed protein, hemp seed oil, and hulled hemp seed), submission to the FDA of a NDI notification is not necessary.

 What is the FDA’s View on Hemp in Cosmetics and Personal Care Products?